20.3 C

 At a basic level, the U.S. agreed to pause military action against Iran for two weeks.
 Iran said it would stop its own attacks as long as it isn’t being attacked.
 That’s the ceasefire piece.

-At the same time, Iran said it would allow shipping through the Strait of Hormuz again—but with an important condition: transit would happen “in coordination with Iranian armed forces.”
+At the same time, Iran said it would allow shipping through the Strait of Hormuz again—but with a confusing condition: transit would happen “in coordination with Iranian armed forces.”

-Iran said it would halt its attacks if attacks against it stopped and that safe transit through the Strait of Hormuz would be possible for two weeks in coordination with Iranian armed forces, according to a statement by Foreign Minister Abbas Araqchi on Wednesday.
-(Reuters)
+As Reuters reported, Iran’s Foreign Minister Abbas Araqchi said the country would halt its attacks if attacks against it stopped, and that safe transit through the Strait would be possible for two weeks under that same coordination with Iranian armed forces.

 What that means in practice is that the Strait isn’t simply open again in the normal sense.
 Ships can move, but Iran is still managing how that movement happens.
-They’re not stepping away from control—they’re overseeing it.
+They’re not stepping away from controlling traffic through it.

-Put those two pieces together, and you have a two-week pause in fighting combined with a partial reopening of the most important oil shipping route in the world, but under Iranian supervision.
+Put those two pieces together, and you have a two-week pause in fighting combined with a partial reopening of the most important oil shipping route in the world—under Iranian supervision.

 That balance—relief for markets, control for Iran—is basically the deal.